Theo-Grace/paper/paper.md

 Use mean field theory to analyse model, as detailed in (Smith et al 2002)

 # Results
 The simulations show linear dispersion for Majoranas in the matter sector at the K points

+# Figures
+Figures go in their own section in a draft paper